N-S-C banner with the school's logo and the phrase 'Be State'

 Nestled at the foot of Mount Scorpion in Henderson, our 511-acre campus is rapidly developing to meet our growing student population and dynamic programs.
 Our five buildings house energy-efficient, 40-student or smaller classrooms, and our open community spaces forward sustainable principles with solar panels, xeriscaping, and an organic teaching garden that also serves our campus cafe.
 BE INSPIRED by our expansive views of the Las Vegas Valley and the world beyond.

-At Nevada State College, excellence fosters opportunity.
+At Nevada State University, excellence fosters opportunity.
 Excellence in teaching leads to innovative, technology-rich learning opportunities that promote the acquisition of interdisciplinary knowledge and skills.
 Quality, affordable degree programs open doors to career success and an enhanced quality of life for a diverse population of students.
 Our graduates, in turn, foster the greatest opportunity – the promise of a stronger community and a better future for all of Nevada.

 Announcements

-University Police Services at NSC
+University Police Services at NS

 Two officers at the N-S-C campus